Clark Gillies: Professional career

-Later in 1974, the Islanders made Gillies their first-round selection in the 1974 NHL draft, taking him fourth overall.
-Gillies was also selected by the World Hockey Association's Edmonton Oilers in the WHA draft, but signed with the Islanders, making the team out of training camp.
-It was during his rookie season of 1974–75, in the playoffs, that Gillies established himself as one of the toughest players in the National Hockey League (NHL). enforcer Dave Schultz.
+Gillies was the fourth overall selection in the first round of the 1974 NHL Amateur Draft by the New York Islanders.
+He was also picked by the World Hockey Association's Edmonton Oilers in the WHA draft, but signed with the Islanders, making the team out of training camp.
+It was during his rookie season of 1974–75, in the playoffs, that Gillies established himself as one of the toughest players in the National Hockey League (NHL) when beating up enforcer Dave Schultz.

 In the latter half of the 1976–77 season, Gillies was named team captain; however, in spite of Gillies' articulate speaking manner and amiable nature, he never felt completely comfortable as captain.
 Gillies captained the Islanders through two disappointing seasons, in part because the Islanders appeared to lack team toughness.
 During the pre-season of 1979–80 Gillies allowed Denis Potvin to take over as captain.